mikejennings/homebrew-mac-power-tools/README.md

 This is the official Homebrew tap for [Mac Power Tools](https://github.com/mikejennings/mac-power-tools), a powerful macOS system management CLI tool.

+## ⚠️ Disclaimer

+**This is a personal project maintained in my spare time.** While I use Mac Power Tools daily and strive to make it reliable and useful, please note:

+- **USE AT YOUR OWN RISK** - This software modifies system settings and files
+- **NO WARRANTY** - Provided "as-is" without any warranty of any kind
+- **PERSONAL PROJECT** - Not affiliated with Apple, Homebrew, or any other organization
+- **BACKUP YOUR DATA** - Always maintain backups before using system management tools
+- **TEST FIRST** - Consider testing commands in a safe environment before production use

+By installing and using this software, you acknowledge that you understand these risks and accept full responsibility for any consequences.

 ## Installation

 ### Quick Install (Recommended)